Group orderings, dynamics, and rigidity: Abstract

 \section{Abstract}

 Let $G$ be a countable group.
-We show there is a topological relationship between the space $\CO(G)$ of circular orders on $G$ and the moduli space of actions of $G$ on the circle; as well as an analogous relationship for spaces of left orders and actions on the line.
+We show there is a topological relationship between the space $\CO(G)$ of circular orders on $G$ and the moduli space of actions of $G$ on the circle; and an analogous relationship for spaces of left orders and actions on the line.
 In particular, we give a complete characterization of \emph{isolated} left and circular orders in terms of \emph{strong rigidity} of their induced actions of $G$ on $S^1$ and $\R$.

-As an application of our techniques, we give an explicit construction of infinitely many nonconjugate isolated points in the spaces $\CO(F_{2n})$ of circular orders on free groups disproving a conjecture from \cite{BS}, and infinitely many nonconjugate isolated points in the space of left orders on the pure braid group $P_3$, answering a question of Navas.
-The work concludes with a detailed analysis of circular orders on free groups, where we characterize isolated orders in terms of ``ping-pong" dynamics.
+As an application of our techniques, we give an explicit construction of infinitely many nonconjugate isolated points in the spaces $\CO(F_{2n})$ of circular orders on free groups, disproving a conjecture from \cite{BS}, and infinitely many nonconjugate isolated points in the space of left orders on the pure braid group $P_3$, answering a question of Navas.
+We also give a detailed analysis of circular orders on free groups, characterizing isolated orders.